omar-mohamed-khallaf/Timewarrior-Pomodoro/README.md

 ```

 There is a hook scrip that automatically starts tracking by sending a USR1 signal to the program.
-This scrip must be executed after timewarrior hook script, to enforce this ordering they must be named in lexicological
+This scrip must be executed after timewarrior hook script, to enforce this ordering they must be named in a
-order.
+lexicological order.

 For example: